-FIELD STUDIES IN PLANT ECOLOGY I and II BIO 286,287 (1-2T, 2-4E) 2-4 credits each PREREQUISITE: Permission of instructor
+BIO 286, FIELD STUDIES IN PLANT ECOLOGY I and II

+(1-2T, 2-4E) 287 2-4 credits each

 These courses introduce a strong field component into our Biology program and expose students to unique ecosystems like the Great Smoky Mountains National Park and the Chihuahuan Desert of Big Bend National Park in western Texas.
 These laboratory intensive courses introduce plants in selected communities and emphasize identification, sampling and collecting techniques in the field.